ishan-backend/low-level-design-java-notes/out/production/low-level-design-java-notes/parkingLot/README.md

 **APIs**:

-**Decoupling/Separation of responsibilities- finding a spot , FindParkingSpotAPI ; - allocating spot , GetTicketAPI**
+**Decoupling/Separation of responsibilities: for finding a spot -> FindParkingSpotAPI ; for allocating spot -> GetTicketAPI**

 at entry:
 * FindParkingSpotAPI(EntryPoint, VehicleType, SpotSelectionStrategy) -> Returns ParkingSpot